NIC Logo

 • 3.3 Applies massage product

-• 3.4 Demonstrates slow, stationary circles with pads of fingers, between thyroid cartilage and sternocleidomastoid muscle for at least one minute on both sides of the neck simultaneously
+• 3.4 Demonstrates manual lymph drainage between thyroid cartilage and sternocleidomastoid muscle (to include 8-10 rotations) on both sides of the neck simultaneously

 • 3.7 Removes residual massage product